f8n/fnd-protocol/README.md

 #### What Type of Rewards Do I Receive?

-As a starting point, we offer a kick-back on our BuyNow feature.
-Any BuyNow initiated will get 20% of the FND Protocol Fee (1% of the total sale amount).
+We offer buyyer side on all our market tools (BuyNow, Auctions, Offers).
+Any buy initiated will get 20% of the FND Protocol Fee (1% of the total sale amount).

 #### How Are Rewards Paid Out?